ThatTotallyRealMyth/Impacket-IoCs/Impacket-IoCs.md

 ```

 This is best treated as a lifecycle fingerprint to be combined with others.
-Impacket has a `ServerAlive2()` implementation, but normal WMI usage through `DCOMConnection(..., oxidResolver=False)` does not invoke it by default.
+Impacket has a `ServerAlive2()` implementation, but it doesnt appear to be in use when using the DCOMConnection class implementation.

 **How To Find It**